thedentist87/asperite-selection-tools/README.md

 ### 📦 Installation

 1. [Download the latest ZIP from Releases](../../releases)
-2. In Aseprite, go to:
+2. In Aseprite, go to: Edit->Preferences->Extensions->ADd
-3. 3.
-Select the downloaded ZIP.
+3. Select the downloaded ZIP.
 4. Enable the extension.

 ---